howonlee/mertonon/docs/v0_11_roadmap.md

 - [x] Update setup docs - grade level, and revise (hey, it was fine)
 - [x] Update usage docs - grade level, and revise

-- [ ] Gantt essay - find more concretions.
-Concretion as to why gantt chart's political.
+- [x] Gantt essay - find more concretions.
 Concretion as to white collar work.
 Concretion as to the deadline thing.
 Start w/ a concretion.
-- [ ] Sharpen up the point about data structures being political
+- [ ] Sharpen up the point about data structures being political, add concretion
 - [ ] Finish the actual usage notes on the essay
 - [ ] Misc essay draft things - call it a second draft now
 - [ ] Update usage docs - do sequences of screenshots